SMozaffar/NLP-Notes-References/README.md

 ## Usage

 These notes are intended for educational purposes and to aid anyone interested in delving deeper into the field of Natural Language Processing.
-Whether you're a fellow student, an academic, or an industry professional, you'll find these notes useful for understanding and applying NLP techniques.
+Whether you're a student, an academic, or an industry professional, you'll find these notes useful for understanding and applying NLP techniques.